Want to save this recipe?

 Store your chewy snickerdoodles in an airtight container at room temperature for up to 5 days.
 If you need to store them longer, freeze the dough or baked cookies for up to 3 months.

 The cookie dough can be made ahead and refrigerated for up to 3 hours before baking.
-You can also freeze the cookie dough balls and bake them directly from the freezer, just add an extra minute or two to the bake time.
+You can also freeze the cookie dough balls and bake them directly from the freezer; add an extra minute or two to the baking time.

 Serving Suggestions